-I’ll be honest, before doing some research on this article if you would have asked me this question I probably would have said compound interest.
+I’ll be honest; before researching this article, if you would have asked me this question, I probably would have said compound interest.

-While it definitely feels like interest is reverse compounding when nearly 70 percent of your payments are going toward interest in year one, a mortgage is in fact simple interest usually calculated on a monthly basis.
-For example, the below table shows that interest is based on a simple calculation of the balance.
-Take the mortgage balance and multiply by 4 percent (then divide by 12) for the monthly total.
+While it feels like interest is reverse compounding when nearly 70 percent of your payments are going toward interest in year one, a mortgage is simple interest usually calculated monthly.
+For example, the table below shows that interest is based on a simple balance calculation.
+First, take the mortgage balance and multiply by 4 percent (then divide by 12) for the monthly total.

 Interest and Principal Paid in Year one of a Fixed 30 Year Mortgage

-The reason it takes so long to make progress paying down your mortgage is because your principal payment is spread out over such a long period of time.
-As you can see in the table above, when you are paying nearly $500 per month (not including taxes and insurance) it barely puts a dent in the initial principal.
-Therefore, the following year you’ll be paying nearly the same amount in interest.
+It takes so long to make progress in paying down your mortgage because your principal payment is spread out over such a long period.
+As you can see in the table above, when you pay nearly $500 per month (not including taxes and insurance), it barely puts a dent in the initial principal.
+Therefore, you’ll be paying almost the same amount in interest the following year.

-Now once you get to the back end of your 30 year mortgage things start to look better.
-At this point you’re paying more principal than interest, which causes the interest you pay in the following year to decrease more significantly.
-As mentioned above, it takes almost 15 years with a 4 percent 30 year fixed mortgage to where more of your money goes to principal than interest payments.
+Now once you get to the back end of your 30-year mortgage, things start to look better.
+At this point, you’re paying more principal than the interest, which causes the interest you pay in the following year to decrease more significantly.
+As mentioned above, it takes almost 15 years with a 4 percent 30-year fixed mortgage to where more of your money goes to the principal than interest payments.